Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Modrudalur: Private Highlands Super Jeep Tour

-Set out in Super Jeeps this morning to explore the hidden wonders of eastern Iceland’s highlands.
+Set out this morning in Super Jeeps—kitted-out high-clearance 4x4s—to explore the hidden wonders of eastern Iceland’s highlands.
 These large SUVs have been modified with big tires and extra shock absorption to provide a more comfortable ride over off-road terrain, allowing deeper access into this remote region.
 Journey through the lunar-like landscape, making multiple stops that may include Troll Rocks, a mysterious and extensive stack of massive boulders with no known origin, and tea at a traditional turf house.
-Marvel at Hafrahvammagljufur canyon, a drastic and deep gorge that drops more than 650 feet, from high grassy slopes overlooking the abrupt chasm.
-End the day at Laugarvalladalur, a remote and verdant valley warmed by a geothermal creek and made famous for its eponymous hot springs waterfall that doubles as a natural shower.
-Then return to Modrudalur for a second night at Fjalladyrd.
+Marvel at Hafrahvammagljufur canyon, a 650-foot-deep gorge, from high grassy slopes overlooking the chasm.
+Ultimately, make your way to Laugarvalladalur, a verdant valley warmed by a geothermal creek and known for its hot springs waterfall that doubles as a natural shower.
+Return to Modrudalur for a second night at Fjalladyrd.

 Accommodations